NervJS/nerv-website/README.md

 # nerv-website

-The official website for Nerv
+The landing page of Nerv, building with [Athena2](https://github.com/o2team/athena2).